 Last year, I bought him this set of foam numbers and letters:

-(most of the photos are affiliate links)
+(most of the photos are affiliate links that lead you straight to the product on Amazon)

 Turtle had great fun playing with these numbers in the tub and sometimes asked what they were called but never remembered our answers.
 It was obvious that he wasn’t making a connection between an idea and its graphic equivalent.